 Many people are unaware that they grind their teeth until they start waking up with pain in their upper or lower jaw.
 Sometimes you can grind your teeth without experiencing pain on waking, but if you suspect you grind your teeth you need to see your dentist as soon as possible.

-Teeth grinding, also called bruxism, can be quickly diagnosed by your dentist and they can take steps to help you relieve the problem.
+Teeth grinding, also called bruxism, can be quickly diagnosed by your Dentist in Fairfax and they can take steps to help you relieve the problem.

 What dental issues can teeth grinding cause?

 Those that don’t experience any pain with teeth grinding may wonder if it is causing any harm.
 However, dentists know that if you don’t do anything to address the problem it can negatively affect your oral health.

 Clenching or grinding your teeth can wear down the surface enamel that protects the softer tissues inside your teeth.
 Your teeth can become more sensitive to hot and cold temperatures and put you at greater risk of developing tooth decay.